davidacmoreira/devradar/README.md

 ### MongoDB

-The database system can be setup in one of the next options:
+The database system used in this project is **MongoDB**, a non-relational database.
+You can setup the database using one of the next options:

 * Install and setup [**MongoDB**](https://www.mongodb.com/download-center/community) in local machine.